KubeRocketCI/docs/versioned_docs/version-3.13/use-cases/external-secrets.md

 ## Goals

-- Ensure secure handling of confidential information within the deployment environment.
+- Ensure secure handling of confidential information within the Deployment Environment.

 ## Preconditions

-- KubeRocketCI instance is [configured](../operator-guide/prerequisites.md) with [GitOps](../user-guide/gitops.md) repo (to be able to create components);
+- KubeRocketCI instance is [configured](../operator-guide/prerequisites.md) with [GitOps](../user-guide/gitops.md) repo (to be able to create Projects);
 - External Secrets Operator is [installed](../operator-guide/secrets-management/install-external-secrets-operator.md);
 - Developer has access to the KubeRocketCI instances using the Single-Sign-On approach;
 - Developer has merge permissions in the one of the [Git Server](../user-guide/git-server-overview.md) repository, e.g. GitHub;